CosmWasm/docs-deprecated/dev-academy/basics/04-environment.md

 ## wasmd {#wasmd}

-`wasmd` is the backbone of CosmWasm platform.
-It is the implementation of a Cosmoszone with wasm smart contracts enabled.
+`wasmd` is the backbone of the CosmWasm platform.
+It is an implementation of a Cosmoszone with wasm smart contracts enabled.

-This code was forked from the `cosmos/gaia` repository as a basis and then added x/wasm and cleaned up many gaia-specific files.
+This code was forked from the `cosmos/gaia` repository as a base and then x/wasm was added and many gaia-specific files were cleaned up.
 However, the wasmd binary should function just like gaiad except for the addition of the x/wasm module.

 If you intend to develop or edit a contract, you need wasmd.